satra/NiPyPe-Paper/nipype_paper.rst

 Having preprocessing and modelling workflows we need to connect them together, add data grabbing facility and save the results.
 For this we will create a master Workflow which will host preprocessing and model Workflows as well as DataGrabber and DataSink Nodes.
-NiPyPE allows connecting Nodes between Workflows.
+NiPyPe allows connecting Nodes between Workflows.
 We will use this feature to connect realignment\_parameters and smoothed\_files to modelling workflow.